jsonik/express-crud-cli/README.md

 ## Example

-In project you have next structure
+In project you have next structure:

-    -models
+    - models
     -- user.js
-    -index.js
+    - index.js

- To generate crud use this command
+ To generate crud use this command:

     ecc g User